jonxu101/Hacklytics2024/README.md

 ---

-## Dataset
+## Dataset & Modeling
 In this project, we aggregate cancer clinical trial data from [clinicaltrials.gov](http://clinicaltrials.gov/).
+We queried for keyword 'cancer', which resulted in a dataset with approximately 60,000 rows.
+In addition to quantitative parameters such as Sponsors (via one-hot encoding) or number of participants, we incorporated qualitative data via machine learning.
+We utilized Hugging Face's sentence_transformer API in order to extract sentence vector representations, giving additional parameters to train on.

+We apply a Multilayer Perception (MLP) model on the feature-engineered dataset

+---

+## Portfolio Optimization
+With our predicted success rate and returns, we now apply Markowitz Mean-Variance Optimization to solve for optimal weightings of each clinical trial.
+For a given risk tolerance, we may solve the following system:
+$$\underset{w, \max} w^T\hat{\mu}$$
+$$\text{s.t.}$$
+$$\Sum w_i = 1$$
+$$w^T\hat{\Sum}w \le sigma$$